-Chiari I malformation is the most common variant of the Chiari malformations, and it is characterised by a caudal descent of the cerebellar tonsil (and brainstem in its subtype, Chiari 1.5) through the foramen magnum.
+Chiari I malformation is the most common variant of the Chiari malformations, and is characterized by a caudal descent of the cerebellar tonsils (and brainstem in its subtype, Chiari 1.5) through the foramen magnum.
 Symptoms are proportional to the degree of descent.
-MRI is the imaging modalit...
+MRI is the imaging modality ...

 Ch: congenital hemidysplasia

 I: ichthyosiform erythroderma

 unilateral erythema and scaling, with a distinct demarcation in the middle of the trunk 2

 Choanal atresia refers to a lack of formation of the choanal openings.
 It can be unilateral or bilateral.

 It frequently presents in neonates where it is one of the commonest causes of nasal obstruction in this age group.
 There is a recognised female predilection.
 The incidence is ...

 Chondroblastomas, also referred as Codman tumors, are rare benign cartilaginous neoplasms that characteristically arise in the epiphysis or apophysis of a long bone in young patients.
 Despite being rare, they are one of the most frequently encountered benign epiphyseal neoplasms in skeletally im...

 Chondrodysplasia punctata (CDP) is a collective name for a heterogenous group of skeletal dysplasias.
 Calcific stippling of cartilage and peri-articular soft tissues is often a common feature.

 It can be broadly divided into rhizomelic and non-rhizomelic forms: